Takumu Nakano

-Takumu Nakano (中野 拓夢, Nakano, Takumu) is a Japanese professional baseball infielder for the Hanshin Tigers in Japan's Nippon Professional Baseball.
+Takumu Nakano (中野 拓夢, Nakano, Takumu) is a Japanese professional baseball infielder for the Hanshin Tigers of Nippon Professional Baseball (NPB).

 Early baseball career

 Born and raised in Tendō City, Takumu started playing ball in 3rd grade, and continued to play mainly as a shortstop for the Yamagata Seniors team in junior high.
 He switched to second base when he entered NichiDai Yamagata High School as the shortstop position was already secured by Nobuyuki Okumura, an upper classman at the time.
 He helped his team make it all the way to the semi-finals of the 2013 Summer Koshien tournament, but they lost to Maebashi Ikuei High.
 He got the shortstop position in his final year, but his team did not make it to nationals.

 He entered Tohoku Fukushi University, where under the guidance of the head coach, former Lions outfielder Kōji Ōtsuka, he tried his skills at switch-hitting.
 He was selected as Best 9 in his 3rd and 4th year, and contributed a run against International Budo University's Masashi Itō to win the finals of the 2018 Japan National Collegiate Baseball Championship.

 When he went undrafted after graduation, he joined the Industrial Leagues for two years as a shortstop under Mitsubishi Motors Okazaki.
 He batted 0.421 and notched 4 runs during the nationals in his first season.
 He was also selected to play in the 2019 Asia Winter Baseball League where he helped Japan's amateur team win the finals, and finished with the most hits (26) and second best batting average (.371) in the league.
 While he is not known as a power hitter, he was able to hit 2 home runs during the 2020 Intercity Baseball Tournament.